The golf model on $\mathbb{Z}/n\mathbb{Z}$ and on $\mathbb{Z}$

-The Commutation property may help the reader to figure out that one can forget the clocks (at least on finite graphs) when we are only interested in the final configuration.
-However, this Commutation property is not really used for the proofs of our theorems.
-Better than this, as we will see in Section \ref{subsect:variantes}, our analysis still applies to time dependent variants, which do not have the Commutation property.
+The Commutation property may help the reader to figure out that one can forget about the clocks (at least on finite graphs) if we are only interested in the final configuration.
+However, as we will see in Section \ref{subsect:variantes}, our analysis still applies to time dependent variants, which do not have the Commutation property.

-Notice that $\eta^1$ does not record the allocation of the balls (i.e. which ball fills which hole).
-If it were the case, Remark \ref{remark:prop_commutation} would not hold anymore.
+Note that $\eta^1$ does not record the allocation of the balls (i.e. which ball fills which hole).
+If it did, Remark \ref{remark:prop_commutation} would no longer hold.
 Similarly, if we consider the entire process $\eta$ instead of $\eta^1$, then it also depends on the $\muclocks$. \end{remark}

 \begin{remark} We will see (for example in Section \ref{subsect:intro_Z}) that it becomes much more complicated when an infinite number of balls are involved.
-However, we will show that a golf process can be valid on $\Z$ under some hypotheses (see Theorem \ref{thm:defZ} in Section \ref{subsect:intro_Z}). \end{remark}
+However, we will show that a golf process can be valid on $\Z$ under certain hypotheses (see Theorem \ref{thm:defZ} in Section \ref{subsect:intro_Z}). \end{remark}